 in the mangroves is

 planned.
-At the beach Kapihak a few simple beach will be maybe
+At the beach Kapihak a few

 After 1 km you can turn inland to the traditional village of Padadita.
 The villagers do farming, keep cattle, and the women are weaving.
 After another kilometre you will reach Kambera beach.